akjinit/Full-Stack-RideSharingApp/README.md

-# 🚗 Uber Clone – Full Stack Ride Booking Platform
+# 🚗  Full Stack Ride Booking Platform

 This repository contains a **full-stack Uber clone** built to replicate the core functionality of a modern ride-hailing platform.
 The project is designed with a **clean separation of frontend and backend**, following real-world production architecture.